GMdSilva/FastConformation/README.md

 ## Features

-- **MSA Generation**: Automatically generate multiple sequence alignments (MSAs) from amino acid sequences using JACKHMMER and MMseqs2.
+- **MSA Generation**: Automatically generates multiple sequence alignments (MSAs) from amino acid sequences using JACKHMMER and MMseqs2.
-- **Structure Prediction**: Predict protein structures using the ColabFold implementation of AlphaFold 2 (AF2).
+- **Structure Prediction**: Predicts protein structures using the ColabFold implementation of AlphaFold 2 (AF2).
-- **Conformational Ensembles**: Generate alternative protein conformations through random MSA subsampling.
+- **Conformational Ensembles**: Generates alternative protein conformations through MSA subsampling.
-- **Interactive Analysis**: Analyze protein conformational ensembles and the effects of mutations on protein dynamics using our suite of analysis tools.
+- **Interactive Analysis**: Analyzes protein conformational ensembles and the effects of mutations on protein dynamics using our suite of analysis tools.
 - **User-Friendly GUI**: Accessible through an intuitive graphical user interface suitable for non-programmers.

 ![alt text](image.png)